 |20.25 mm||2.56 ep||44x|

 |30.38 mm||3.84 ep||30x|

 So, you could look at eyepieces with focal lengths between 4 mm and 45 mm.
 Anything that gives an exit pupil greater than 7 mm is usually wasted.
 The limit of 7 mm comes from it being the average pupil diameter of youthful dark-adapted eyes.
 But it is worth noting that this decreases with age 1.

+Who makes the best telescope eyepieces?
 Many consider Tele Vue as the best telescope eyepiece brand, especially when it comes to the Nagler type, for the range of focal lengths.
-You’ll find these eyepieces are reasonable prices at Amazon – See details.
+You’ll find these eyepieces at reasonable prices at Amazon – See details.

 - Jay C. Bradley, Karl C. Bentley, Aleem I. Mughal, Hari Bodhireddy, Sandra M. BrownJ “Dark-adapted pupil diameter as a function of age measured with the NeurOptics pupillometer”.
 Refract Surg.
 2011 Mar; 27(3): 202–207.
 Published online 2010 May 17. doi: 10.3928/1081597X-20100511-01

 - Featured image source: Nick Kinkaid, Attribution-NoDerivs 2.0 Generic (CC BY-ND 2.0)